dubey01aman/AB-Testing-Credit-Card/README.md

-A/B Testing Case Study: Optimizing Credit Card Application While Controlling Fraud A worked example of running and analyzing an A/B test for a bank's online credit card application, balancing conversion optimization against a fraud-risk guardrail.
+A/B Testing Case Study: Optimizing Credit Card Application While Controlling Fraud
 ---
-Table of Contents
+A worked example of running and analyzing an A/B test for a bank's online credit card application, balancing conversion optimization against a fraud-risk guardrail.

 Problem Statement
-Business Objective
-Experiment Design
-Metrics
-Data
-Analysis
-Completion Rate
-Hypothesis Testing
-Guardrail Metric: Fraud Rate
-Business Discussion & Decision
-Business Impact
-Repository Structure
-Reproducing the Analysis
-Key Takeaways
-License
 ---
-Problem Statement
 A leading bank observed that many customers were abandoning the online credit card application before completion.
 Analysis showed that the existing application consisted of 5 pages, requiring users to enter detailed information at multiple stages.
 The Product team proposed simplifying the application to 3 pages to improve customer experience and increase completion rates.
 The Risk team was concerned that reducing friction could make it easier for fraudulent applicants to submit applications.

 The bank therefore designed an A/B test with two objectives:
 Increase the application completion rate.
 Ensure fraud does not increase beyond an acceptable threshold.
 Business Objective
-> Increase completed credit card applications **without** increasing fraud risk.
+> Increase completed credit card applications without increasing fraud risk.
 Experiment Design
 Group	Description
 Control (A)	Existing 5-page application